paul-clavier/chapter-s-out/README.md

 ```

 ### Launch one shot
 This script will enable you to run locally the script without the cron.
-You should provide an env variable for the chapter you aime to fetch.
+You should provide an env variable CHAPTER for the chapter you aime to fetch.
 ```
-node index.js
+CHAPTER=<chapter> node index-one-shot.js
 ```